VCP for Hire (Book One)

 I’ve learned a lot through mistakes: how to locate, screen, interview, hire, and deal with highly skilled virtualization engineers.
-I wouldn’t say I’m an expert, but I can provide slightly better guidance than your HR department or a head hunter trying to place a contractor.
+I wouldn’t say I’m an expert, but I can provide slightly better guidance than your HR department or a headhunter trying to place a contractor.

-Another advantage I bring – I’m already doing it and have had the privilege of working with, hiring, and managing some of the best VMware talent around, anywhere.
+Another advantage I bring – I’m already doing it and have had the privilege of working with, hiring, and managing some of the best VMware talents around, anywhere.
 As I write VCP for Hire, some of my team members have started careers at VMware or other top-tier solution providers.
 That says a lot for their skills and some for my talent picking and cultivating talented professionals.

-1) Having the best people on your team who can design and build a virtual infrastructure right the first time will make your job easier, but remember not to sacrifice team dynamics for new talent unless you’re planning to rebuild the team (sometimes rebuilding is necessary, and sometimes passing on the sharpest candidate is best for the team).
+1) Having the best people on your team who can design and build a virtual infrastructure right the first time will make your job easier but remember not to sacrifice team dynamics for new talent unless you’re planning to rebuild the team (sometimes rebuilding is necessary, and sometimes passing on the sharpest candidate is best for the team).

-2) Remember a team is made up of people with thoughts, ideas, feelings and opinions (learn to listen).
+2) Remember a team is made up of people with thoughts, ideas, feelings, and opinions (learn to listen).

 3) Using a Kanban Board to post and track tasks and progress will help keep your team organized and working on the top priorities.

 This is Not Another Technical How-To Guide